harshitpaunikar1/Project-11/.github/project-buildup-history.md

 - Task summary: Sunday evening, couldn't leave the failing assert alone.
 Tracked it down to a missing sort step.
 Resolved.
 - Deliverable: Small fix, clean result.
+## 2021-01-11 - Day 7: Baseline model

+- Task summary: This was the middle stretch where the project started feeling real.
+I kept going and tried to train a simple baseline model to set a minimum bar, then cleaned up whatever looked confusing or weak from the earlier days.
+The middle part always takes longer than it should, mostly becuase one fix usually reveals two more things to clean up.
+I kept bouncing between the notebook, small observations, and quick plots until the direction felt usable.
+- Deliverable: Ended the day with baseline forecast in hand, plus a few side notes on what still needed fixing later.
+It was not super polished, just stable enough that I felt okay moving forward.